theheking/intro-to-r/content/2_datatypes.md

 ```

-As seen above, the advantage of a list is that they can:
+As seen above, the advantage of a list is that it can:
 - Be heterogeneous, i.e. can be of different datatype.
 They don’t need to be atomic vectors – you can stick a function in there!
 - Have different lengths.
 - Have names.
 Or not.
 Or some of both.

 > Exercise